 Ohio Tax Penalty and Interest Calculator

-Use this Ohio tax penalty and interest calculator to estimate how much your unpaid Ohio income tax balance may have increased after a late tax return, a missed due date, or late estimated payments.
+Use this Ohio tax penalty and interest calculator to estimate how much your unpaid Ohio income tax balance may have increased after a late income tax return, a missed payment date, or late estimated income tax payments.
 This tool provides a practical starting point so you can compare the estimate with an Ohio Department of Taxation notice and better understand your current tax liability.
 Many Ohio taxpayers seek a clear estimate before selecting a payment strategy, reviewing an installment plan, or evaluating whether an offer in compromise may apply to their situation.

 Person using a calculator and laptop on a desk with a clipboard and glass of water.

-The calculator explains Ohio tax penalty and interest rules in plain language for people who need quick answers during tax season.
+The interest calculator explains Ohio tax penalty and interest rules in plain language for people who need quick answers during tax season.
 A clear estimate helps you prepare for a billing notice, an assessment, or a collection letter before additional charges make the balance more difficult to manage.
-While the estimate is not an official state calculation, it helps you organize records, confirm the correct due date, and verify the tax year involved.
+While the estimate is not an official state calculation, it helps you organize records, confirm the correct payment date, and verify the tax year involved.
+You can also use the Ohio Department of Taxation's official interest calculator page at OH|TAX eServices for a state-issued figure.

 How Ohio Income Tax Penalties Work

 Under Ohio Revised Code 5747.15, the tax commissioner may impose a late filing penalty using the greater of two methods.
 The first method sets the penalty at $50 per month, or any fraction of a month, with a maximum of $500.
-The second method applies 5% per month of the tax required on the return, capped at 50%, after subtracting amounts paid on time.
+The second method applies 5% per month of the tax required on the annual return, capped at 50%, after subtracting amounts paid on time.

 Late Payment Penalties